TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 You could ask why such a foundational Gem as Bundler can run into trouble with the law.
 The answer is that RuboCop is highly customizable to accommodate many standards that programmers might have.
 Remember: what is important in linting in formatting is making sure everyone in a group plays by the same rules, so the code is more readable.

-Before you unleash the automated fury of RuboCop upon your code, you might want to become acquianted with a nifty flag: `-S`.
+Before you unleash the automated fury of RuboCop upon your code, you might want to become acquainted with a nifty flag: `-S`.
 This will provide a link to the Ruby Style Guide that goes over the rationale for the offense, if the Cop has such link when `bundle exec rubocop -S` is used:

 ```bash